 A Personal Contract Purchase is a popular finance option for purchasing new and used cars.
-You are essentially renting a car for a period of time specified in your contract, and at the end of the agreement you have the choice of:
+You are essentially renting a car for the period specified in your contract, and at the end of the agreement you have the choice of:

-At the beginning of your application you will need to pass a credit check, which will consider your ability to meet the monthly payments.
-It is important to ensure you can comfortably afford these payments when taking out a PCP contract, as being unable to pay could result in rising debt, and your credit score being negatively affected.
+At the beginning of your application, you will need to pass a credit check, which considers your ability to meet the monthly payments.
+You must ensure the fees are affordable when taking out a PCP contract, as missed payments could lead to rising debt and have a negative effect on your credit score.

-In most cases, PCP providers will insist the buyer puts down a deposit on the vehicle, which is often a minimum of around 10% of the car’s purchase price.
-There are some PCP agreements that don’t require a deposit from the buyer, but these are rare.
+In most cases, PCP providers require a deposit of around 10% of the car’s purchase price.
+Some PCP agreements don’t require a deposit from the buyer, but these are rarer.

 You should also consider the overall cost of the agreement and not just the monthly payments.
 For example, a finance company could be offering you a deal at £200 per month for 48 months with a small deposit, but the balloon payment could be unaffordable, meaning you won’t be able to purchase the car.
-Some dealerships will offer 0% finance, but it is important to look at the entirety of the offer as the finance company may recoup lost money elsewhere through the balloon payment, increasing the list price, or not offering any discount.
+Some dealerships offer 0% finance, but you should consider the whole offer as the finance company may recoup lost money elsewhere, such as the balloon payment, list price, or by not offering any discount.

-There are no depreciation concerns as you can simply hand it back to the finance company at the end of the agreement
+There are no depreciation concerns as you can simply hand the vehicle back to the finance company at the end of the agreement

 You can drive a car which may be otherwise unobtainable

-Fixed monthly payments means it is easier to manage your finances and budget for other expenses
+Fixed monthly payments mean it is easier to manage your finances and budget for other expenses

-Dealerships may throw in additional extras such as maintenance packages, insurance, and warranties, which allows for easier budgeting month-to-month
+Some dealerships offer extras such as maintenance packages, insurance and warranties, which allows for easier budgeting month-to-month.

 The predicted minimum future value (PMFV) is likely to be set at an amount very close to the actual value of the car, so any positive equity you have in the car may be minimal

-You will be limited to the number of miles you can do throughout the contract, and will be charged if you give the car back at the end of the agreement over the agreed figure.
+Your mileage will be limited, and you may incur a fee if you exceed the specified figure.
 If you have a change in circumstances which require you to travel more, this could get expensive

 There are additional charges if you hand the vehicle back at the end of the agreement and there is any damage above ‘general wear and tear’